freeCodeCamp/freeCodeCamp/guide/english/mobile-app-development/index.md

 ### Flutter

 Flutter is a cross platform mobile development framework from Google, i,e it can be used to create both ios and Android apps with ease.
 It uses Dart as its primary language.
 It's hot reload feature helps in speeding up the overall Development process.
-Flutter produces real native apps as in the case of React Native as opposed to cordova, Ionic and Cordova which produces hybrid apps.
+Flutter produces real native apps as in the case of React Native as opposed to cordova, Ionic and Cordova which produces hybrid apps.good app to fultter.